Kanji-Suzuki/ridgeless_regression/README.md

 # ridgeless_regression

-This repository analyzes the empirical performance of the ridgeless regression in the finance applicaiton based on Kelly, Bryan T., Semyon Malamud, and Kangying Zhou.
-"The virtue of complexity everywhere."
-Available at SSRN 4166368 (2022).
+This repository analyzes the empirical performance of the ridgeless regression in the finance applicaiton based on Kelly, Bryan T. and Malamud, Semyon and Zhou, Kangying, The Virtue of Complexity in Return Prediction (December 13, 2021).
+Swiss Finance Institute Research Paper No. 21-90, Journal of Finance, forthcoming, Available at SSRN: https://ssrn.com/abstract=3984925 or http://dx.doi.org/10.2139/ssrn.3984925.
 The performance of the timing strategy based on the ridgeless regression is reported with different model complexity and ridge regularization.
 The model complexity here is defined as the number of random features used to predict the return.